 The session IDs used by the target host are not well protected from session theft.

-Low: If an attacker can steal a valid session ID, he can then try to be authenticated with that stolen session ID.
+If an attacker can steal a valid session ID, they can then try to be authenticated with that stolen session ID.

-More sophisticated attack can be used to hijack a valid session from a user and spoof a legitimate user by reusing his valid session ID.
+More sophisticated attack can be used to hijack a valid session from a user and spoof a legitimate user by reusing their valid session ID.

 Always invalidate a session ID after the user logout.